luisvid/PolygonCutProject/README.md

 - **Standard Collection Interface:**
   Using the `List` interface allows for flexibility in choosing different implementations if needed in the future.

+## Use of Records

+The project leverages Java's record feature to implement the basic geometric entities, like Point and Line.
+Records provide a concise syntax for creating immutable data carriers without the boilerplate code associated with traditional classes.
+This approach ensures that once created, Point and Line objects cannot be modified, increasing code reliability and clarity.

 ## Project Structure

 ```